SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 Because an unowned reference is non-optional, you don't need to unwrap the unowned reference each time it is used.
 An unowned reference can always be accessed directly.
-However, ARC cannot set the reference to ``nil`` when the instance it refers to is destroyed, because variables of a non-optional type cannot be set to ``nil``.
+However, ARC cannot set the reference to ``nil`` when the instance it refers to is deallocated, because variables of a non-optional type cannot be set to ``nil``.

 .. note::

-   If you try to access an unowned reference after the instance that it references is destroyed, you will trigger an unrecoverable runtime error.
+   If you try to access an unowned reference after the instance that it references is deallocated, you will trigger an unrecoverable runtime error.
    Use unowned references only when you are sure that the reference will *always* refer to an instance.

-   Note also that Swift guarantees your app will crash if you try to access an unowned reference after the instance it references is destroyed.
+   Note also that Swift guarantees your app will crash if you try to access an unowned reference after the instance it references is deallocated.
    You will never encounter unexpected behavior in this situation.
    Your app will always crash reliably, although you should, of course, avoid it doing so.